LinZhenPengReally/hello-world/README.md

 R U OK?

-Createing a new branch is quick AND simple.
+Createing a new branch is quick && simple.